Table of Contents

 Now that you have figured out the ordering system it’s time to set up your Delivery system.

-B) Using Order Delivery Date Pro for WooCommerce
+B) Using Order Delivery Date Pro (WooCommerce Food Delivery Plugin)

 The Order Delivery Date Pro for WooCommerce comes at the price of $99 and is extremely useful for scheduling your deliveries.
 With this plugin, you can schedule your deliveries according to Product Categories, Shipping Classes, Pickup Locations, and some other options.